oam-dev/rudr/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Triaging and Milestones

-### Milestones

-To get an overview of the milestones that are being tracked for Scylla please visit the [Milestones](https://github.com/microsoft/hydra-spec/milestones) page.

-### Triaging

-Each day, a maintainer should act as the triager.
-This person will be in charge triaging new PRs and issues throughout the day.

-Broader discussion of any issues can be raised during the bi-weekly community call.
-Issues might be brought into milestones, removed from milestones or moved between milestones during the call.

-Issues are assigned type tags and ONE milestone.
-PRs are assigned status tags and one milestone.
-The tags for issues and PRs are described on the [labels](https://github.com/microsoft/scylla/labels) page.

-## Issues

-Issues are used as the primary method for tracking work in the milestones on the project.

-### Issue Types

-To learn about issue types, please read the [labels](https://github.com/microsoft/scylla/labels) page.

-### Issue Lifecycle

-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Scylla.
-All issue types follow the same general lifecycle.
-Differences are noted below.
-1. Issue creation
-2. Triage
-    - The maintainer in charge of triaging will apply the proper labels for the issue.
-This includes labels for type, projects/milestones and metadata.
-    - (If needed) Clean up the title to succinctly and clearly state the issue.
-Also ensure that proposals are prefaced with "Proposal".
-    - We attempt to do this process at least once per work day.
-3. Discussion
-    - Enhancement, bug and document issues should be connected to the PR that resolves it.
-    - Whoever is working on an issue should claim the issue in the comments.
-    - Issues should stay open until a maintainer closes it or the owner of the issue decides to close it.
-4. Issue closure

-## How to Contribute a Patch

-1. Fork the repo, modify to address the issue.
-2. Link the PR to the issue.
-3. Submit a pull request.

-The next section contains more information on the workflow followed for Pull Requests.

-## Pull Requests and Issues

-Like any good open source project, we use Pull Requests (PRs) to track code changes.
-Please familiarize yourself with the **Status** labels on the [labels](https://github.com/microsoft/scylla/labels) page.

-### PR Lifecycle

-1. PR creation
-    - We more than welcome PRs that are currently in progress.
-They are a great way to keep track of important work that is in-flight, but useful for others to see.
-If a PR is a work in progress, it **should** be prefaced with "WIP: [title]" and add `Status: In Progress` will be added as a label.
-You should add the `Status: Review Needed` **label** once the PR is ready for review and remove "WIP" from the title.
-    - It is preferred, but not required, to have a PR tied to a specific issue.
-There can be circumstances where if it is a quick fix then an issue might be overkill.
-The details provided in the PR description would suffice in this case.
-2. Triage
-    - The maintainer in charge of triaging will apply the proper labels for the issue.
-This should include at least a status label and a milestone.
-3. Assigning reviews
-    - All PRs require 1 review approval from a maintainer before being merged.
-4. Reviewing/Discussion
-    - All reviews will be completed using Github review tool.
-    - A "Comment" review should be used when there are questions about Scylla.
-This type of review does not count as approval.
-    - A "Changes Requested" review indicates that changes need to be made before they will be merged.
-    - Reviewers should update labels as needed (such as `Status: Needs rebase`).
-    - When a review is approved, the reviewer should add `LGTM` as a comment.
-    - Final approval is required by a designated owner (see `.github/CODEOWNERS` file).
-Merging is blocked without this final approval.
-Approvers will factor reviews from all other reviewers into their approval process.
-5. PR owner should try to be responsive to comments by answering questions or changing text.
-Once all comments have been addressed, the PR is ready to be merged.
-When it gets merged, the `Status: Completed` will be added signifying that it is in the next release candidate.
-6. Merge or close
-    - A PR should stay open until a Final Approver (see above) has marked the PR approved
-    - PRs can be closed by the author without merging
-    - PRs may be closed by a Final Approver if the decision is made that the PR is not going to be merged

-## The Triager

-Each day, someone from a Hydra related team should act as the triager.
-This person will be in charge triaging new PRs and issues throughout the day.
-Anyone can volunteer as the traiger.
-If no one has volunteered by 10:00 AM PST, someone from Steelthread will triage.

 ## Building from Source

 To build: